Spending only 2 days in Budapest should be a crime.

 However, I do understand if you’re just passing through or you’re pressed for time.

 I guess I can forgive you if that’s the case; but don’t let it happen again.

-However I think I might have a few itineraries that can get you to the main sites and mix things up a bit with some different options.
+Luckily I have a few itineraries that can get you to the main sites and mix in some different options.

 Castle Hill is the place to be for the best views of Budapest.

 Up there you have The Royal Palace.